Layout canvas

 Chair, Charles and Lynn Schusterman Family Philanthropies

-Executive leaders shape every aspect of their organizations: from strategy to relationships, processes and pace.
-So, when a new leader takes the helm, changes can ripple throughout the entire organization—and sometimes into the field.
-To understand how funders can support grantees experiencing leadership transitions, we partnered with NNR Evaluation, Planning & Research LLC to interview leaders across our Gender and Reproductive Equity portfolio.
-The resulting resource offers practical recommendations for how funders can provide support during times of change.
+Executive leaders shape every aspect of their organizations.
+So, when a new leader takes the helm, the changes can ripple throughout the entire organization—and sometimes into the field.
+This resource outlines the challenges and opportunities these transitions present and offers recommendations for how funders can provide support during times of change.

 NEWS AND INSIGHTS SPOTLIGHT